 How to Improve Your Onboarding Process (COVID & Remote Work Issues for 2021)

-How to improve your onboarding process?
+How to improve your employee onboarding process?
 First, don’t let it lag behind policy updates.

 2021 workplace changes affect onboarding.
 Therefore, companies need to carefully review policies.
 Then update their employee onboarding checklists and employee handbooks accordingly.
 Start the new year by aligning onboarding with carefully-considered policies.